EoghanDelaney/pands-project/README.md

     df = pd.read_csv(file)  # We import the file and label it df df.head()               # This will output the top five rows of the above imported csv
 ```
-The above code can can provide us with a snipet of the data and provide the following output.
+The above code can can provide us with a snippet of the data and provide the following output.

 <p align="center">
     <img src='images/describe/data_head.PNG'/>